geospace-code/h5fortran/README.md

 * Mismatched datatypes are coerced as per standard Fortran rules.
 For example, reading a float HDF5 variable into an integer Fortran variable:  42.3 => 42
 * Zlib (deflate) compression / decompression

-Tested on systems with HDF5 1.8, 1.10 and 1.12 including:
+Tested on systems with HDF5 1.10 and 1.12 including:

 * MacOS (homebrew)
-* Linux
+* Linux (Ubuntu, CentOS)
 * Windows Subsystem for Linux
 * Windows MSYS2
 * IBM Power with Gfortran